jessicarush/javascript-notes/notes.md

 comment block */
 ```

-A variation of the comment block, often used to describe more complex code or details about the file, including the script's name, version, and author.
+A variation of the comment block, often used for more formal documentation and may include details about the file, including the script's name, version, and author.

 ```javascript
 /**